Partners

 Research Director at Service de Physique de l’Etat Condensé, (CEA) in Saclay, France.

 He has coordinated several European projects and has published >140 papers, edited a book on spin electronics and filed 35 patents.
-He has received 3 prices of the French academy of science.
-He has supervised or co-supervised 24 PhD students.
+He has received 3 prices of the French academy of science and has supervised or co-supervised 24 PhD students.

 Host institution